Managing Variables and Environment Overrides

 domain: ${staging_domain}

-If you run without environment selection or overrides, the test will hit the production domain.
-If run with the staging environment, the test will hit the staging domain.
+• If you run a test selecting the environments, the test will hit the staging domain.
 The Environments will not know the actual domain, therefore the actual data management will happen within the Vault.

 As you become acquainted with the platform, you may be tempted to use all of these features at once before you’ve achieved sufficient expertise.
 We should warn you that you may not be prepared for the overall complexity that may occur as a consequence, especially if you double-reference variables.